Skip to content

 • Jobs: Each workflow consists of multiple jobs, which are collections of steps.

-• Commands: These are often shell commands or scripts that you would run manually in your local environment.
+• Commands: Shell commands or scripts you would otherwise run manually.

 Environment Considerations